sarahsupp/ERC-bird-dispersal/README.md

 Files:
 * waxwing_exploratory.Rmd - This file takes eBird data as input and outputs a figure used for the NSF proposal (2019)
 * migration-paths.Rmd - This file will be used to create average migration pathways for species, starting with cedar waxwing
-* hb-migration.r - This file was originally from Supp et al. 2015, and is being modified with updated packages and for the purposes of this new project.
 * continue to add...

+Old files:
+*These contain code from a previous project, for reference (Supp et al. 2015)*
+* hb-migration.r - This file was originally from Supp et al. 2015, and pieces can be used and modified in a new file for the purposes of this new project.
+* migration-fxns.r - This file contains source code for implementing tasts in hb-migration.r

 Data: